godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_format_string.rst

 Escape sequence
 ---------------

+..
+To avoid parsing the ``%`` character as a placeholder, it must be escaped
+.. by doubling the character (``%%``):
-To insert a literal ``%`` character into a format string, it must be escaped to avoid reading it as a placeholder.
+To insert a literal ``%`` character into a format string, it must be escaped to avoid parsing it as a placeholder.
 This is done by doubling the character:

 ::